fbpx

 Palomar Legal Network

-Since opening its doors in 2017, Palomar: Oklahoma City’s Family Justice Center has served over 12,000 survivors, companions and children escaping violence However, a consistent barrier to those escaping violence is the lack of civil legal services.
+Since opening its doors in 2017, Palomar: Oklahoma City’s Family Justice Center has served over 22,636 unique clients escaping violence since opening our doors in 2017.
+However, a consistent barrier to those escaping violence is the lack of civil legal services.
 While a large majority of survivors experiencing violence or abuse would like to initiate civil court proceedings, such as a Victim Protective Order (VPO), divorce, or child custody action, these survivors lack the financial resources to hire a private attorney.

 The Palomar Legal Network utilizes volunteer attorneys willing to accept case referrals on a pro bono or low bono basis.
 In exchange for offering free or reduced rate representation, The Palomar Legal Network plans to provide training on the dynamics of domestic abuse and trauma informed care through free continuing legal education held annually, as well as written materials and video training recordings in areas such as VPO, stalking, domestic violence, strangulation and human trafficking laws in Oklahoma.